Azure/communication-ui-library/docs/releases/creating-a-release.md

 This requires us to first upload the tarball of the package we wish to publish to their blob storage, then trigger their release pipeline.
 This can be done manually or by GitHub actions.

-Currently alpha package releases are entirely done through GitHub actions (see [.github/workflows/nightly-ci.yml](https://github.com/Azure/communication-ui-library/blob/main/.github/workflows/nightly-ci.yml)).
+Currently, alpha package releases are entirely done through GitHub actions (see [.github/workflows/nightly-ci.yml](https://github.com/Azure/communication-ui-library/blob/main/.github/workflows/nightly-ci.yml)).
 This requires the use of internal keys and tokens.
 For more information on these, or how to update them, see: [Updating npm publishing credentials](../references/updating-npm-publishing-credentials.md).